About the University Archives

 - original print theses and dissertations (1965-2007).

-The University Archives also maintains subject files on university activities and the Stony Brook Authors and Editors Collection, a print-based collection of faculty authored and edited books.
+The University Archives also maintain subject files on university activities and the Stony Brook Authors and Editors Collection, a print-based collection of faculty authored and edited books.

 For preservation reasons, all items in Special Collections and University Archives are non-circulating and can not be borrowed.
 Materials can requested and consulted in our reading room.
 Collections are housed in closed stacks outside of the reading room and must be retrieved in advance of a scheduled appointment.
 We are glad to schedule a time for your visit.